mctran-phi/minh-proxy/README.md

 Congo Prime

 We are cloning an Amazon product page, specifically a PS5 controller.
-This module is for the customers Q & A.
+This server contains all of the microservices our team worked on.
+I was tasked with the customers Q&A module.

 ## Related Projects